mayatrip/matrimoney/README.md

 - Run `npm install` in project directory.
 This will install server-related dependencies such as `express`.
 - `cd client` and run `npm install`.
 This will install client dependencies (React).
+- in the client project folder, run `npm install react-router-dom` to install React Router for the project

 ### Database Prep